mondoohq/packer-plugin-cnspec/.web-docs/components/provisioner/cnspec/README.md

 - `ssh_authorized_key_file` (string) - The SSH public key of the packer `ssh_user`.
   The default behavior is to generate and use a onetime key.

-- `use_sftp` (bool) - packer's SFTP proxy is not reliable on some unix/linux systems, therefore we recommend to use scp as default for packer proxy
+- `use_sftp` (bool) - Deprecated: SFTP is now the default.
+To use SCP instead, set use_scp to true

+- `use_scp` (bool) - Use SCP instead of SFTP.
+By default, SFTP is used since SCP communication can fail on Windows 2025 and SSH systems.

 - `debug` (bool) - Sets the log level to `DEBUG`